HippoCampusRobotics/howto/Gazebo_ROS/README.md

 With:
 ```
-roslaunch mu_auv_localization gazebo_localization.launch
+roslaunch hippocampus_common example_localization_gazebo.launch
 ```
 The State estimation can be started.

 The Estimation starts also:
 * Mavros
 * Image Rectification
-* ENU to NED (Mavros to ROS Conversion)
+* Mavros to ROS Conversion of the Coordinate system
-* Barometer for Gazebo
 * Apriltag Algorithm
 * EKF Node (The actual State Estimation)

-With the script `driving_infinity.py`, on this side the uuv can drive an infinity.
+With the script `driving_infinity.py`, on this side the uuv can drive an infinity like shape in the Tank.

+Additionally the software [Qgroundcontrol](http://qgroundcontrol.com/) (QGC) is necessary.
-With Qgroundcontrol(QGC) the UUV_INPUT_MODE has to be changed on 3 and EKF2_AID_MASK to 24.
+With QGC the UUV_INPUT_MODE has to be changed on 3 and EKF2_AID_MASK to 24.
 This can be done in the Parameters tab of QGC.
 Offboard mode and arming is required.
 Force Arming can be done with the following command:
 ```
 rosservice call /mavros/cmd/command "{broadcast: false, command: 400,confirmation: 0, param1: 1, param2: 21196, param3: 0.0, param4: 0.0,param5: 0.0, param6: 0.0, param7: 0.0}"
 ```

+If the vehicle is vibrating a lot try to tune the parameters `UUV_ROLL_D, UUV_PITCH_D, UUV_YAW_D` in QGC